-TABLE #1 SMALL FUEL CONTAINERS (Volume < 230L) Drums, Jerry Legend Cans, Pails, Canisters 4 Legal Requirement NACFOR Requirement Information TYPE CONDITION, DESIGN & MAINTENANCE STORING AND SECURING DISPENSING TRANSPORT PREVENTION & RESPONSE SMALL FUEL CONTAINERS (Volume < 230L) Must be filled and capped so that under normal conditions there will be no leakage that would endanger public or worker safety Containers must be in good condition - not damaged, rusting, or leaking Replace fatigued containers on a regular basis (plastic containers usually every 5 years) Construction Standard Containers must be specifically designed for the product Containers less than 30 liters are exempt from TDG requirements but are still governed under the WHMIS Inspections Licensee/ Contractor must regularly inspect containers for leaks or maintenance issues Do not store small containers in Riparian Management areas or Marine Environments wherever practicable Do not smoke where fuel is stored or dispensed Securing Containers must be appropriately secured to prevent shifting, swaying, damage or escape from the vehicle Tie down straps must have safe combined working load ratings greater than the secured load Labeling WHMIS labeling or appropriate Product Identification is required when storing hazardous products Additional WHMIS labels are not required if content matches the product identifier on the container a lo wor Do Rip. or M whe Dis con from pos Do thei (ap) 909 \$ Sto pun not dispense fuel in arian Management areas Marine Environments erever practicable. pense all flammable and nbustible substances only in drums in an upright sition not fill containers beyond ir safe filling level proximate safe level - Vertical position Separating with dunnage Protecting through use of sides, sideboards, or stakes on the vehicle If multiple containers of Class 3 products are transported and the combined capacity exceeds 2000L, the following conditions apply: A shipping document must be completed for the goods hauled The operator must have TDG training and possess a certificate The load must have placards on all visible sides Take reasonable measures to prevent leaks & spills Spill control measures are required: Spill Kit as per Minimum Requirements Locate containers of fuel cache where potential spills cannot reach water courses or marine environments Additional spill prevention and control measures may be required in higher risk areas for caches.
+Legend Cans, Pails, Canisters Legal Requirement NACFOR Requirement Information TYPE CONDITION, DESIGN & MAINTENANCE STORING AND SECURING DISPENSING DISPENSING DISPENSING DISPENSING DISPENSING DISPENSING DISPENSING DISPENSING DISPENSING TRANSPORT PREVENTION & RESPONSE SMALL FUEL CONTAINERS (Volume < 230L) Must be filled and capped so that under normal conditions there will be no leakage that would endanger public or worker safety Containers must be in good condition - not damaged, rusting, or leaking Replace fatigued containers on a regular basis (plastic containers usually every 5 years) Construction Standard Containers must be specifically designed for the product Containers less than 30 liters are exempt from TDG requirements but are still governed under the WHMIS Inspections Licensee/ Contractor must regularly inspect containers for leaks or maintenance issues Do not store small containers in Riparian areas Do not smoke where fuel is stored or dispensed Securing Containers must be appropriately secured to prevent shifting, swaying, damage or escape from the vehicle Tie down straps must have safe combined working load ratings greater than the secured load Labeling WHMIS labeling or appropriate Product Identification is required when storing hazardous products Additional WHMIS labels are not required if content matches the product identifier on the container Mai a lo wor Do l Ripa Disp corr from pos Do l thei (app 90%) Sto purr siph intain current MSDS in cation available to ker not dispense fuel in arian areas pense all flammable and hbustible substances only n drums in an upright ition not fill containers beyond ir safe filling level proximate safe level - %) re the hose above the np (and drum) to avoid honing (4) Druby: • ums must be properly arranged Stacking in an upright, vertical position Separating with dunnage Protecting through use of sides, sideboards, or stakes on the vehicle multiple containers of Class 3 oducts are transported and the mbined capacity exceeds 00L, the following conditions ply: A shipping document must be completed for the goods hauled The operator must have TDG training and possess a certificate The load must have placards on all visible sides g ny container over 30 liters must ve appropriate safety marks: Label or Placard, UN number &amp; Shipping Name DG safety marks on the outside an enclosed unit must be visible containers are stored hin Take reasonable measures to prevent leaks &amp; spills Spill control measures are required: Spill Kit as per Minimum Requirements Locate containers of fuel cache where potential spills cannot reach water courses Additional spill prevention and control measures may be required in higher risk areas for caches.
+Fire Control and Response Maintain one suitable BC- rated fire extinguisher ums must be properly arranged Stacking in an upright, vertical position Separating with dunnage Protecting through use of sides, sideboards, or stakes on the vehicle multiple containers of Class 3 oducts are transported and the mbined capacity exceeds 00L, the following conditions ply: A shipping document must be completed for the goods hauled The operator must have TDG training and possess a certificate The load must have placards on all visible sides g ny container over 30 liters must ve appropriate safety marks: Label or Placard, UN number & Shipping Name DG safety marks on the outside an enclosed unit must be visible containers are stored hin Take reasonable measures to prevent leaks &amp; spills Spill control measures are required: Spill Kit as per Minimum Requirements Locate containers of fuel cache where potential spills cannot reach water courses Additional spill prevention and control measures may be required in higher risk areas for caches.
 Fire Control and Response Maintain one suitable BC- rated fire extinguisher

-FUEL HANDLING ENVIRONMENTAL FIELD PROCEDURE SOP - 09
+FUEL AND CHEMICAL HANDLING: SOP - 09